-As an employee, you must pay taxes where you earn your income – this will be in the Republic of Ireland.
+As an employee, you must pay taxes where you earn your income – this will be in Ireland.
 The tax due will be deducted through your employer’s PAYE scheme.

 As a resident in Northern Ireland you will be required to register for self – assessment and to submit an annual self - assessment tax return to HM Revenue & Customs.
 This should declare your worldwide income.

-There is a Double Taxation Agreement in place between Northern Ireland and the Republic of Ireland, this Double Taxation Agreement means you will be credited for any tax and universal social charge paid in the Republic of Ireland.
+There is a Double Taxation Agreement in place between Northern Ireland and Ireland, this Double Taxation Agreement means you will be credited for any tax and universal social charge paid in Ireland.
 Once your income has been calculated under UK rules (via self-assessment), any balance of tax due after relief for Irish taxes deducted will be payable in the UK.